We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - whether a person’s employer has an exemption so that its health insurance does not need to cover the cost of birth control, such as for religious reasons

-- how effective it is
+- how effective the method is

-- how easy it is to use
+- how easy the method is to use

-- whether a prescription is needed
+- whether the method requires a prescription

 - any ongoing health conditions or health-related factors that may be relevant